 If you have a no claims discount then you could find your quote goes down or stays the same on your renewal.

 Some insurance companies will allow you to transfer your no claims years to them so you could still get a discount elsewhere if your current insurer is offering you an expensive renewal quote.

 Unfortunately with home insurance it rarely pays to be loyal with the same company.
 In some cases, home insurance customers who had not made any claims and had no changes to their circumstances found that their home insurance renewal quote was 20% to as much as 40% higher than the previous year, with it only going up each year.
 So it’s important to shop around regardless of any no claims discount potentially being offered.

-Sometimes the price you get in the first year of your home insurance policy is simply cheaper as a result of discounts.
+Sometimes the price you get in the first year of your home or house insurance policy is simply cheaper as a result of discounts.
 In an effort by the insurer to bring new customers in, they might have been offering you an attractive discount.
 Unfortunately, this means that in the second year you could be offered the ‘real’ prices on your home insurance with the discounts taken away.

 Either way, be sure to shop around as you can still get discounts on your home insurance, even in your second, third or fourth year.
 It’s always likely that you could find discounts available to new customers or customers transferring their no claims discount to a different home insurance provider.
 Read on to learn more on how to find cheap home insurance when it comes to getting a renewal quote.

 Using a comparison website to search for home insurance is one of the easiest and most convenient ways of finding cheap insurance deals.
 Many companies are prepared to offer deeper discounts online and especially to new customers.
 Loyalty rarely pays when it comes to being a home insurance customer, so do not be afraid of jumping ship the minute you do not like the quote being offered to you by your current insurance provider.